 - Shakhti cave paintings (Djarty Gumbez, Shakty) - eastern part of Kuhistoni-Badakhshon.
 Fine mesolithic or neolithic cave paintings in two colors, located in a small cave 4,200 m above the sea level.
 Shown mainly bears, wild pigs, but also mysterious bird-mans.

 - Shurali geoglyphs and Kaltatur geoglyphs - western Kuhistoni-Badakhshon.
 19 large figures consisting of 6 - 13 m long triangles and rectangles, ornamented with white and black rocks.
-Possibly made in 8th - 3rd century BC.
-Nearby located large kurgans.
+Could be made in the 8th - 3rd century BC.
+Nearby are located large kurgans.

 - Yashilkul stone rings - northern shore of Yashilkul lake, central Kuhistoni-Badakhshon.
-Group of three prehistoric (possibly Bronze Age, 2000 BC) ring-shaped stone ridges with a diametre up to 63 m.
+Group of three prehistoric (possibly Bronze Age, 2000 BC) ring-shaped stone ridges with a diameter up to 63 m.

 - Ancient Ajina-Teppe Buddhist monastery - Khatlon.
 Once important Buddhist monastery, flourished in 7 - 8 century AD, rediscovered in 1959 and largely unearthed in 1966.
 It contained also a 12.85 m long sculpture of sleeping Buddha and painted clay sculptures.
 Parts of the murals on walls have been conserved.

 - Vrang Buddhist caves and Vrang Buddhist stupa - southern Kuhistoni-Badakhshon.
-Group of rough caves hewn circa 4th century AD in the cliff overlooking Pyandj River.
+Group of rough caves hewn around the 4th century AD in the cliff overlooking Pyandj River.
 Remnants of Buddhist stupa.

 Ancient and medieval cities and fortifications

 - Ancient Takhti-Sangin with Temple of Oxes - Khatlon.
 Ancient fortified citadel.
-During the excavations here has been unearthed the unique Temple of Oxes - god of Amu-Darya, built in 3rd century BC and in use until 3rd - 4th century AD.
+During the excavations here has been unearthed the unique Temple of Oxes (ox was god of Amu-Darya) which was built in the 3rd century BC and was in use until the 3rd - 4th century AD.
 Found more than 5,000 valuables - sacrifices made or gold, ivory, alabaster etc. Strong Greek influence including inscriptions on Greek language.

 - Baitudasht IV - Khatlon.
-Remnants of 10 ha large ancient city from 6th - 4th century BC.
+Remnants ancient city from the 6th - 4th century BC, area 10 ha.
 Possible fire temple has been unearthed here.

 - Khulbuk Fortress - Khatlon.
-Governor's palace built in 9 - 12th centuries AD.
+Governor's palace built in the 9th - 12th centuries AD.
 Palace was enclosed with 12 m high wall.
 Beautiful entrance portal with intricate carvings.

 - Yamchun fortress (Zulkhomar) - southern Kuhistoni-Badakhshon.
 Large fortress of triangular form, consists of several parts, with up to 9 m high walls, some 30 - 40 towers.
-Findings of artefacts from 3rd century BC - 11th century AD.
+Findings of artefacts from the 3rd century BC to the 11th century AD.

 Mausoleums of Islamic scientists and statesman

 - Hodja Nashron Mausoleum - Tursunzade District, Region of Republican Subordination.
-Mausoleum with beautiful brickwork, built in 11 - 12th centuries AD.
+Mausoleum with beautiful brickwork, built in the 11th - 12th centuries AD.

 - Khazrati Shoh Mausoleum (Mausoleum of Amir Khamza Khasti Podshoh) - Sughd.
-Unique monument of architecture - square wooden mausoleum from 10 - 11th century AD with intricate carvings, enclosed into later adobe building.
+Unique monument of architecture - square wooden mausoleum from the 10th - 11th century AD with intricate carvings, enclosed into later adobe building.

 - Mausoleum of Hoji Muhammad Bashoro - Mazori Sharif, Sughd.
-Good example of medieval Central Asian architecture, built in 11 - 12th centuries AD.
+Good example of medieval Central Asian architecture, built in the 11th - 12th centuries AD.
 Named after important Islamic scientist although it is not sure whether he is buried here.

 Attractions of younger times

 - Castle of Hisor - Region of Republican Subordination.
-Remnants of beautiful castle built in 17th - 19th centuries, summer residence of khans of Bukhara.
+Remnants of beautiful castle which was built in the 17th - 19th centuries, summer residence of khans of Bukhara.
 Demolished in 1918 - 1933, partly restored later.

 - Nurek Dam - Khatlon and Region of Republican Subordination.
 Currently the highest embankment dam in the world, 300 m high and 700 m long, built in 1961 - 1980.
 Dam stands on Vakhsh River, total output is 3 GW - this covers 98% of the needs of Tajikistan.